Skip to main content

 • Integration is with a psychiatric clinician, not just a coach

-• Offers standard eight-dose regimen or extended 24-dose one
+• Offers eight-dose and 24-dose plans

 • Both plans include a few psychiatric clinician consults and one psychotherapy session